alshdavid/BorrowScript/specification/borrow-checker.md

   // Main can mutate the reference text.concat(' Mutating the reference')

-  let movedText: string = move text console.log(movedText) // "Updated Text Mutating the reference"
+  let movedText: string = text as Move<string> // move semantics can use a Move generic type console.log(movedText) // "Updated Text Mutating the reference"

   // Cannot use the original value after the value has been moved to "movedText"